rdavydov/RightClickTwitter/README.md

 2. Go to chrome extensions [chrome://extensions](chrome://extensions)
 3. Enable developer mode
 4. Click on load unpacked extension and select this cloned repo

+## TODO

+- extension option to autoclick the Tweet button on the opened page